GDQuest/blender-power-sequencer/README.md

 1. Press <kbd>Ctrl</kbd><kbd>Alt</kbd><kbd>U</kbd> to access *User Preferences*
 2. Select the *Input tab*
-3. Search for `PS.Render video for the web`
+3. Search for `Render video for the web`
 4. Click the arrow to expand details of the keymap

 You will see something like: